Mike-Aniki/Aniki-ReMake/README.md

 	<img align="top" src="https://github.com/Mike-Aniki/Aniki-ReMake/blob/main/Images/SettingLogo.png?raw=true" alt="Sublime's custom image" width="40%" />
 </p>

+Note: To ensure that game logos work, you will need the ExtraMetadata Loader add-on.

 ### How to download logos :

 >- On Playnite desktop mode, select the games you want to download videos for via standard ways (Single right click, Ctrl+Click, Ctrl+A, Shift+Click), right click and select the menu item as shown in the image below.